TheAcharya/Airlift/README.md

   -h, --help                         show this help message and exit

 column options:
-  --disable-bypass-column-creation   Creates new columns that are not present in Airtable's table
+  --disable-bypass-column-creation   creates new columns that are not present in Airtable's table

 validation options:
   --fail-on-duplicate-csv-columns    fail if CSV has duplicate columns;